 -

-"Results last up to 10 years."
+"Results last up to a decade."
 A facelift is a long-term investment, not a quick fix.
-Framing it this way helps patients weigh cost against value.
+Framing cost against a 7-to-10-year horizon changes how patients weigh the decision.

 The Makeover Facelift Preview Framework

-We recommend this 4-step consultation workflow for practices offering facelift consultations:
+A simple 4-step consultation workflow for practices offering facelift procedures:

 |---|---|---|